mhooten/mhooten.github.io/_pages/about.md

 * New paper in JABES:

 Lu, X., M.B.
 Hooten, A. Kaplan, J.N.
 Womble, and M.R.
 Bower.
 (2022).
 Improving wildlife population inference from aerial imagery data through entity resolution.
 Journal of Agricultural, Biological, and Environmental Statistics, 27: 364-381.

-* New paper in Spatial Statistics:

-Okasaki, C., M.B.
-Hooten, and A.M.
-Berdahl.
-(2022).
-Source reconstruction for spatio-temporal physical statistical models.
-Spatial Statistics, 52: 100707.